chainsawriot/methodshub-bertclassification/index.md

 manner (Samory et al., 2021).

-Here, we can download the full data (‘sexism_data.csv’) and put it in folder called ‘sexism_data’ in the same location as our jupyter notebook.
+Here, we can download the full data (‘sexism_data.csv’) and put it in folder called ‘sexism_data’.
 Here, we will use just a subset of the data (‘sexism_sample.csv’) for demonstration.

 ``` python